Spine care

 When kyphosis is severe, it can cause extreme pain and disfiguration.
 When interventions such as pain medication or physician therapy are ineffective, surgery may be required.

-In some cases, a surgery may not yield the expectations of the patient or the surgeon.
+In some cases, surgery may not produce the desired outcome.
 Revision spine surgeries are typically performed on prior surgeries of the neck or the lower back and are usually more complicated than primary spine surgery.

-Most revision spine surgeries are not the result of a surgeon’s previous technical failure, but more likely to be caused by other issues such as issues with recovery, infection, or even a wrong initial diagnosis.
+Most revision spine surgeries are not the result of a surgeon's technical failure.
+Sometimes, complications arise, such as issues with recovery, infection or even an incorrect diagnosis.

-Our spinal surgeons specialize in both complex and routine spinal revision procedures and are here to help patients find relief from debilitating pain of a failed back or neck procedure.
+Our spinal surgeons specialize in both complex and routine spinal revision procedures and are here to help you find relief from debilitating pain of a failed back or neck procedure.

 Spine rehabilitation